once-ler/NEAT/projects/docgraph/README.md

 sudo $NEAT_HOME/docker-scripts/deploy/deploy_faunus.sh -i htaox/faunus:0.4.4 -w 3
 </pre>

-The above will commands will launch a nameserver, 4 HBase servers, 4 Elasticsearch servers, and 4 Faunus servers.
+The above commands will launch a nameserver, 4 HBase servers, 4 Elasticsearch servers, and 4 Faunus servers.
 All servers will automatically be configured, ie Zookeeper, Task/Job Trackers, etc.

-*(Depending on your server's power, you may consider launching more or less workers per cluster)*
+*(Depending on your server's power, you may consider launching more or less workers per cluster.)*

 You can see the DNS directory file by executing the following: